Donald E. Davis: Early life and education

-Davis earned his bachelor's degree from San Francisco State University.
-He attended graduate school at Indiana University, where he obtained his MA and PhD, focusing on Russian history.
+Davis earned his bachelor's degree from San Francisco State College.
+He attended graduate school at Indiana University Bloomington, where he obtained his MA and PhD, focusing on Russian history.
 Davis wrote his dissertation on Vladimir Lenin and theories of warfare, especially those of Clausewitz.
-At San Francisco State University, Harold H. Fisher mentored him; at Indiana University, he studied with Robert F. Byrnes and Robert H. Ferrell.
+At San Francisco State College, Harold H. Fisher mentored him; at Indiana University Bloomington, he studied with Robert F. Byrnes and Robert H. Ferrell.

 Career

 Davis edited, No East or West: The Memoirs of Paul B. Anderson.
 He coauthored The First Cold War: The Legacy of Woodrow Wilson in U.S. - Soviet Relations with Eugene P. Trani, an American diplomatic historian.
-Additionally, Distorted Mirrors; The Reporter Who Knew Too Much; and A Bridge to Somewhere.
+Additionally, Distorted Mirrors; The Reporter Who Knew Too Much; A Bridge to Somewhere; WHEN THE WORLD DIES:

+Life and Death in an Age of Infamy.

 In 2004, Davis retired from Illinois State University after 40 years of teaching courses in European, Russian, and Soviet history.
 He was one of the university’s longest serving faculty members in the history department.
-He is a member of the American Association for Slavic, East European, and Eurasian Studies (AASEEES) and has published in its journal, the Slavic Review (“The American YMCA and the Russian Revolution” vol. 33, no. 3, pp. 469–91) as well as in many other scholarly journals and anthologies.
-His personal archive, the “Davis Collection,” is at the Hoover Institution, Stanford University.
+He is a member of the American Association for Slavic, East European, and Eurasian Studies (AASEEES) and has published in its journal, the Slavic Review ("The American YMCA and the Russian Revolution" volume 33, number 3, pages 469–91) as well as in many other scholarly journals and anthologies.
+His personal archive, the "Davis Collection," is at the Hoover Institution, Stanford University.